quonpicturelanguage/visualtool/docs/index.md

 ### What is Quon-Visual-Tool?

 Quon-Visual-Tool is a tool to convert a quantum circuit to its Quon picture.
-It is developed for analysising circuits and generating pictures for latex.
+It is developed for analyzing circuits and generating pictures for latex.